TOH1004/CodeNection_Ruff/README.md

 ## What Our App Does

 ### Onboarding & Journey Start <br>
-Home screen with mascot guardian (Ruff) and a “Start Now” button. <br>
+Home screen with mascot guardian (Ruff) and a **“Start Now”** button. <br>
 User selects current location and destination to begin a “journey”. <br>
 A video-call room created for accompaniment. <br>

 ### Post Status for Company <br>
-Users can create a status whenever they want a companion to walk home with them.  <br>
+Users can **create a status** whenever they want a companion to walk home with them.  <br>
-They can also control who is able to view the post, and the system will only display their coarse location for privacy.  <br>
+They can also control who is able to view the post, and the system will only display their **coarse location** for privacy.  <br>
 Other users can then browse the in "status" to see these posts in real time. <br>

 ### AI Companion (3 Modes) <br>
 If a user is still alone, they can choose to be accompanied by our AI Buddy. <br>
 Our AI Buddy comes with useful skills such as calming scripts, campus safety tips, and helpful reminders which offers **three** supportive modes.  <br>
-In Silent Mode 🎵, the AI stays mostly quiet, giving short affirmations and playing soothing background music.  <br>
+In **Silent Mode 🎵**, the AI stays mostly quiet, giving short affirmations and playing soothing background music.  <br>
-In Chatty Mode 💬, it engages with cheerful conversation, fun facts, and friendly banter to keep the user company.  <br>
+In **Chatty Mode 💬**, it engages with cheerful conversation, fun facts, and friendly banter to keep the user company.  <br>
-In Caring Mode 🤗, the AI provides gentle reassurance, emotional support, and calming tips to help users feel safe and at ease. <br>
+In **Caring Mode 🤗**, the AI provides gentle reassurance, emotional support, and calming tips to help users feel safe and at ease. <br>

 ### SOS Button <br>
 SOS button will be triggered in condition below: <br>
-i) User presses the big red SOS button. <br>
+i) User **presses the big red SOS button**. <br>
-ii) User's connection lost for more than 30 seconds. <br> iii) User not tap their screen within 1.5 minutes.
-The 1-minute countdown is displayed and counted by tapping anywhere in screen.
+ii) User's **connection lost for more than 30 seconds**. <br> iii) User not **tap their screen within 1.5 minutes**.
+The 1-minute countdown is displayed and counted by tapping anywhere in screen. <br>
 The another 30 seconds is for checking your condition.<br>

 #### After SOS button triggered:
-The app instantly records their exact GPS location and a precise timestamp. <br> At the same time, the backend calculates the safest and fastest route to a nearby secure place, such as a guardhouse or operating stores.  <br>
+The app instantly **records their exact GPS location and a precise timestamp**. <br> At the same time, the backend **calculates the safest and fastest route to a nearby secure place**, such as a guardhouse or operating stores.  <br>
-Guardians and campus security are immediately notified with the live location and route details, allowing them to respond quickly and effectively. <br>
+Guardians and campus security are immediately **notified with the live location and route details**, allowing them to respond quickly and effectively. <br>

 #### User's response paths:
-i) Wait for guard - The feature is designed for users with injuries or limited mobility.
+i) **Wait for guard** - The feature is designed for users with injuries or limited mobility.
 When a guard receives the SOS notification, they will come to assist the user. <br>
-ii) Go to the nearest shop - Designed for situations where the user feels they are being followed. <br>
+ii) **Go to the nearest shop** - Designed for situations where the user feels they are being followed. <br>
 The app provides a safe route to an open shop. <br>
 If the user still feels unsafe upon arrival, guards can proceed to their location.<br>
 ** After resolution, the app offers to (a) post a “safe now” status or (b) continue the journey ** <br>